Skip to main content

 Reliable Osteoporosis pain relief starts here

 Don't let osteoporosis be something you just power through.
 At LAOSS, expert care is close to home.
 With same- or next-day appointments at multiple Los Angeles locations, you'll never wait weeks or months for answers.
 Our team offers comprehensive treatment from diagnosis through recovery.
-Whether you need physical therapy, injections, or surgery, you'll receive coordinated, personalized care every step of the way.
+Whether you need a bone-health plan, fracture care, or both, you'll receive coordinated, personalized care every step of the way.

 Call or schedule online today to begin your recovery with a trusted orthopedic specialist in Los Angeles.
 Relief, confidence, and renewed strength are within reach.